South Dakota Court Records

 What is an Annulment in South Dakota?

 An annulment is a judicial order that invalidates a marriage contract.
-The order takes effect from the date of solemnization of the marriage, one the court of competent jurisdiction finds that the marriage is void or voidable.
+The order takes effect from the date of solemnization of the marriage, once the court of competent jurisdiction finds that the marriage is void or voidable.
 Per S. D. Cod.
 Laws. § 25–3 and S. D. Cod.
-Laws. § 25–1, such annullable marriages include the following:
+Laws. § 25–1, such annulable marriages include the following:

 - Where either spouse is still legally married to another party;